Military Leave & USERRA

 Your Rights Under USERRA poster (required for employers to post in the workplace)

 USERRA Interactive E-Laws Advisor

-Pittsburghh employment lawyer Charles A. Lamberton.
+Pittsburgh employment lawyer Charles A. Lamberton.
 Representing employees in discrimination, retaliation, sexual harassment and wrongful termination cases for more than 15 years.
 High end representation for high end cases and clients.
-Call Pittsburghh USERRA attorney and military leave lawyer Charles A. Lamberton at 412-258-2250.
+Call Pittsburgh USERRA attorney and military leave lawyer Charles A. Lamberton at 412-258-2250.